 I am the Sales Manager within the Classic Division of Yamaha Music Europe.
 This role has given me opportunities to explore leadership, management, motivation and coaching techniques.
 Additionally, this role has enabled me to be involved in both Yamaha Music Schools and Yamaha Classband projects.
 I was fortunate to benefit from musical instrument lessons whilst I was at school and I am keen to make this provision available to as many current school children as possible.
-My two daughters are part of the school community and my wife is joint secretary to the PTA.
+My two daughters are part of the school community and my wife is an active volunteer.

 Nancy Darby (Headteacher)

 I have been Headteacher at West Witney since April 2012.
 My initial role at the school was as a part time Headteacher supporting the Assistant Headteacher to run the school whilst a new head was appointed.
 I enjoyed being part of the school so much that I applied for the full time permanent role and was lucky enough to secure it.
 I have always worked in Oxfordshire and this is my second headship.
 I have worked hard, in collaboration with all the school’s stakeholders, to develop and improve the school and was thrilled when we were judged as a ‘Good’ school in February 2015.
 However this is only the start of the journey, and the school is still thriving, making even further progress towards becoming a centre of excellence for learning and creativity.

 John Bhogal (Parent Governor, Vice Chair)

 I've worked in the Healthcare industry for 17 years including working and living abroad.
 I started my career as a scientist and now work for a large local business managing global projects.

 I've lived in Witney for 10 years and both my son and daughter are pupils at West Witney.
 I volunteered to be a parent governor because good quality education is the right of every child and by working together we will make a positive difference for our children, school and broader community.